Crypto Security Best Practices in 2026: Protect Your Wallet From Hacks and Scams

 What should you do if you think your wallet is compromised?

-If you still control the wallet, move remaining funds to a new secure wallet if you can do so safely.
-Revoke suspicious token approvals.
-Disconnect from suspicious sites, but remember that disconnecting is not the same as revoking approvals.
-Change passwords on related exchange and email accounts.
-Enable stronger authentication where possible.
-Save addresses, transaction hashes, URLs, and messages.
+If you still control the wallet, move remaining funds to a clean wallet using a trusted device and verified wallet flow.
+Revoke suspicious approvals.
+Disconnect suspicious sites, while remembering that disconnecting does not revoke token permissions.
+Change passwords on related email, exchange, and cloud accounts.
+Save transaction hashes, wallet addresses, suspicious URLs, screenshots, and messages.

 Be careful with “recovery experts.”
-Recovery scams often target people right after they have already lost money.
+Many recovery scams target people right after a loss.
+Fresh panic, fresh prey.
+Charming species, scammers.

-I understand what happens if I lose my device
+I know what happens if I lose my device

 I never store seed phrases in screenshots, notes, or chats